Victoria-FZ-eng/Reading-Notes/Class-02.md

 + Internally  using `<style></style>` eg. `<p> <style>{ color:red;} </style> </p>`.
 + Adding an external file `<link href="css/styles.css" type="text/css" rel="stylesheet" />`.

-Adding an external file is prefered , we can select the elements by : [check this](https://www.w3schools.com/cssref/css_selectors.asp)
+Adding an external file is preferred , we can select the elements by : [check this](https://www.w3schools.com/cssref/css_selectors.asp)

 # Basic JS instructions
 The script consists of statements  each statement should end with `;` exept for the code blocks like if we are using `if (condition){code}` no need to add `;` after the curly brackets.